Despite all the many changes to SEO practice over the years, keyword research remains one of the most fundamental SEO tasks.

 Look at the ranking history and search volume for these keywords from your tool of choice.

 Next, use Google Search Console to determine what keywords your site already ranks for (if any).

 Your goal here is to establish a baseline of keyword performance.

 You can use this for growing your keyword universe in the other steps below.

-Use the metrics you’ve gathered on your existing keywords. to separate good performing keywords from poor-but-worthwhile ones.
+Use the metrics you’ve gathered on your existing keywords to separate good-performing keywords from poor-but-worthwhile ones.

-Poor-but-worthwhile performers are keywords that have sufficient search volume and impressions but have lower ranking and/or click-through rates.
+These are keywords that have sufficient search volume and impressions but have lower ranking and/or click-through rates.